BenLee8602/ramiel/src/README.md

 # Code

 ## Camera
-Stores the camera's current position and orientation.
-Contains functions for handling user input (moving camera), and converting 3D world coordinates to 3D camera coordinates to 2D screen coordinates.
+Represents a camera in the 3D world, including position, rotation, fov.
+Also contains color and depth buffers, and functions for transforming world coordinates to camera coordinates, and camera coordinates to screen coordinates.

 ## Collision
 Functions for handling collision detection and response.

-## Draw
-Contains the lowest level code, involved directly with drawing pixels to the pixel buffer.
-Defines a class for each drawing type:
-* Flat: one color is used for drawing the entire triangle
-* Vertex: colors from each vertex are interpolated across the triangle face, giving a smoother look
-* Pixel: colors are calculated for each pixel, giving the most realistic look

-There are also templated draw classes for modifying the main 3 ^, for things like perspective correction, and texturing.
-Each class is responsible for clipping and interpolating vertex data across the triangle, drawing pixels, and executing any required setup for that drawing type.
-These functions are called by a Triangle class instance.

 ## Effects
 Post-processing effects.
-Defines the Effect type as a function that processes a rendered frame.

 ## Entity
 An entity is a 3D object.
-It references a Model and Texture.
-Also contains shading type, physical properties, and a color if no texture is referenced.
+It references a mesh, and contains vertex and pixel shaders which define how the mesh is rendered.

-## Graphics
-Top level graphics module, stores all graphics related data, such as pixel buffers, entities, lights, and textures, and functions for graphics related operations like adding/removing entities, lighting, etc. from the scene, rendering frames, and more.

 ## Light
-Defines classes for diffuse + specular lighting.
-This includes directional lighting (ex. the sun), point lighting, (ex. a light bulb) and spotlight (a flashlight).
-Each class implements a function to calculate the lighting on a given vertex.
+Light sources, including directional lights, point lights, and spotlights, and how to apply the light to a given surface.

 ## Mesh
-Stores vertex geometry+texture, and polygon data for a 3D mesh.
+Stores 3D geometry, using a vertex buffer, and an index buffer to assemble the vertices into triangles for rendering.

+## Meshvertex
+Vertex types to be stored in a mesh's vertex buffer, with attributes such as position/texture coordinates and surface normals.

-## ObjReader
+## Objloader
 Functions for loading 3D geometry data from wavefront obj files.

-## Physics
+## Physicsobject
-Top level physics module, stores all physics related data, such as physics objects and delta time, and function for physics related operations such as simulating dynamics and collisions.
+Contains physics properties of an object, such as position, velocity, mass, and behavior such as dynamics and collisions.

+## Pixelshader
+Example pixel shaders.
+Transforms an input vertex into an rgb color.

+## Rotation
+Stores a 3D rotation in radians, automatically calculates and stores sin and cos when the value is changed.

-## Physicsobj
+## Scene
-Class that stores data for a physics object, such as mass, position, and rotation.
-Also contains derived classes for different collider types, like sphere, aabb, and mesh.
+Contains everything needed for simulating and rendering a 3D world, such as meshes, textures, entities, lights, effects, and physics objects.

 ## Texture
-Loads an image using stb_image and stores the texture in memory.
-Can return the color of the texture at a given normalized 2D coordinate.
-Also used for surface normal mapping.
+Loads an image from file using stb_image and stores it in memory.
+Can be used for rgb colors or normal vectors.

 ## Triangle
-Functions for clipping and rastering a triangle, based on the given Draw object and vertex data.
+Functions for clipping and rasterizing a triangle represented by 3 vertices.
+Also takes a pixel shader to convert a vertex to rgb, and a camera for writing the rgb output to it's color buffer.

 ## Vec
 Contains a class template, Vec<T, N> which contains a statically allocated array of type T and size N. These files also contain functions for vector math such as calculating dot products, cross products, and vector magnitude.

+## Vertex
+Example vertex types.
+Output of vertex shaders, used in rasterization and pixel shader input.

+## Vertexshader
+Example vertex shaders.
+Transforms an input vertex into an output vertex.